bhavaygg/InSTAnT/README.md

 al., 2016, PNAS ) -
 http://zhuang.harvard.edu/MERFISHData/data_for_release.zip

 ### UPDATE: Added support for AnnData input/output.
+Added Frequent Subgraph Mining.

 We recommend using our `environment.yml` file to create a new conda environment to avoid issues with package incompatibility.